Chuck Benedict

-Charles P. "Chuck" Benedict (born 13 August 1946) was a Democratic Party member of the Wisconsin State Assembly, representing the 45th Assembly District from 2004 to 2010.
+Charles P. "Chuck" Benedict (born 13 August 1946) is a former physician, educator and Democratic politician who served as a member of the Wisconsin State Assembly, representing the 45th Assembly District from 2005 until 2010.

 In April 2010, Benedict announced he would not seek reelection.

 Education

 In 1968, Benedict received his AB from Dartmouth College and in 1970 he received his MA from Princeton University.
 Nine years later he received his MD in 1979 from the University of Connecticut.
 Benedict also attended Duke University.

 Professional experience

 Benedict was also a high school math and science teacher and a neurologist.

 Political experience

 From 2004-2010 Benedict was an assembly member for Wisconsin State Assembly.